What are the main risk factors for multiple sclerosis (MS)?

 - Difficulty in walking

 - Uncontrolled movement of body parts or tremors

 What is the life expectancy of a person with MS?

 It is not possible to tell with certainty how many years a person with MS will live.
 MS is generally not considered a fatal disease.

 Some studies have suggested that people with MS might have a lower life expectancy than the general population.
-Researchers have found out that over the past three decades, the life expectancy of people with MS has increased.
-However, when compared with the general population, people with MS may have a 5 to 10 years shorter life expectancy.
+Researchers have found that over the past three decades, the life expectancy of people with MS has increased.
+However, when compared with the general population, people with MS may have a 5-10 years shorter life expectancy.

 With improvements in the treatment options, people with MS can lead a fairly normal life.
 Besides seeking treatment for MS, people with MS may need to get treatment for other medical conditions they may have.
 It is important for those with MS to embrace a healthy lifestyle with regular exercise as it has a great role in improving their overall health and longevity.

 Study Shows Life Expectancy for People with MS Increasing Over Time, But Still Lower Than the General Population. <https://www.nationalmssociety.org/About-the-Society/News/Study-Shows-Life-Expectancy-for-People-with-MS-Inc>.